Letter from the President

-This report provides prospective students and/or their parents or guardians, current students and employees information regarding College policies, crime statistics, fire statistics, safety tips, and emergency phone numbers.
+This report provides prospective students and/or their parents or guardians and current students and current/prospective employees information regarding College policies, crime statistics, fire statistics, safety tips, and emergency phone numbers.
 It also provides an overview of some of the programs offered by the College meant to inform students, employees and applicants of the nature and amount of crimes that occur on any SCC campus, non-campus and reasonably contiguous public property.
 The annual statistics are prepared by collecting crime data from SCC Security records and incident reports, in addition to crime statistics for specified geographic locations from other local law enforcement agencies.
-Crime statistics are included in the Annual Security and Fire Report and submitted to the Department of Education.
+Crime statistics are included in the Annual Safety, Security and Crime/Fire Statistics Report and submitted to the Department of Education.
 The full text of the SCC Annual Safety, Security and Crime/Fire Statistics Report is available at www.southeast.edu/campussafety/.
-A daily Crime Log and Fire Log can be found at www.southeast.edu, then clicking on Safety, Security and Health.
+A daily Crime/Fire Log can also be found at www.southeast.edu/campussafety.

-Each year, all SCC employees and enrolled students receive an email with the report attached and also are notified of the website where the report may be accessed online.
+Each year, all SCC employees and enrolled students receive an email notifying them of the website in which the report may be accessed.
 Persons interested in receiving a paper copy of this report should contact the Dean of Students on their campus.
 Crime statistics for SCC locations, local jurisdictions and other institutions nationwide can be found at http://ope.ed.gov/security/.